Ntihinyurwa/data-science-portfolio/data-modeling-sql/database-design-advanced-sql/README.md

 ### Solution Design

-I designed a **comprehensive ERD** that models the clinic’s ecosystem using well-defined entities, primary keys, foreign keys, and relationships.
+I designed a comprehensive ERD that models the clinic’s ecosystem using well-defined entities and strong relational constraints.

 Key design principles applied: